- What is SPIN Selling?

 Miller Heiman is all about understanding the customer’s buying process.

 SPIN is similar in that it’s focused on understanding the customer.
-However, SPIN selling is more focused on the discovery and teaching the customer.
+However, SPIN selling is more focused on discovery and teaching the customer.

 SPIN Selling Explained – Video